AmericanPresidentJimmyCarter/simple-flux-lora-training/README.md

 Most of these settings you do not need to change -- the one that is an exception is the `lora_rank`, which can be 1 or any multiple of 2. **The larger the LoRA rank, the more parameters your LoRA will have and thus the more capacity for learning it will have**.
 Likewise, the larger it is the more unwieldy it can become to train.
 For a single concept you may only need a rank of 8-16.
 For hundreds or thousands of images, you should choose a larger LoRA rank like 64 or 128.

+Note that larger ranks might require lower learning rates to train stably, so don't be surprised if the learning rate you used for rank 8 fails to transfer to rank 128.

 ## Step 4: Train

 Now we train flux.
 Your first task it to make a VM with enough space on it to train flux.